« Return to "Teaching Effectively"

 UDL Course Assessment

 To determine the UDL elements already in a course, or to determine where UDL can be added and obtain targeted resources, the UDL Course Assessment is a great place to start.
-To access the UDL Course Assessment, please use the link above or the image below.
+To learn more about this self assessment tool, review the UDL Course Assessment section.

 UDL Course Statement